DFE-Digital/pageobjects-testing-infrastructure/README.md

     {
         // create document
         IDocumentSessionClient documentSession = await GetTestService<IDocumentSessionClient>();

-        await documentSession.RequestDocumentAsync(
+        // pageobjects are not coupled to the path request made for a document await documentSession.RequestDocumentAsync(
             (t) => t.SetPath("/"));

-        // create page from the session
+        // create page from the documentSession
         HomePage page = documentSession.GetPage<HomePage>();
     }
 }